IlyaShurupov/oscript/README.md

-# oscript - Objects scripting language
+# oscript
-Not in the working state.
+Not in the working stage.